HotSwap: Enabling Live Dependency Sharing in Serverless Computing: HotSwap Design

 \subsection{Design Overview}

-WarmSwap is designed to reduce dependency loading overhead for serverless functions.
+HotSwap is designed to reduce dependency loading overhead for serverless functions.
 The key idea is to \emph{migrate} pre-initialized dependencies instead of starting them from scratch.
 Here, \emph{migrate} means to copy a process from the host (which could be a local or remote node) to the user container over the network.
 The system design is based on the characteristics of such dependencies.
-A container for a serverless function usually contains both user-specific code and a middleware platform with its own package dependencies.
-We refer to this middleware as a \emph{serverless software dependency}.
-These containers generally share three characteristics, described below, which determine the design and performance of the WarmSwap workflow.
+A container for a serverless function usually contains both user-specific code and its software dependencies.

-\begin{description} \item[\textbf{Commonality:}] Although there are numerous serverless software dependencies, and applications can use different combinations of dependencies, many applications are based on a small number of popular packages (e.g., NumPy, sklearn, torch).
-Providing migration services for those popular packages can benefit complex serverless functions with large dependencies.

-\item[\textbf{Sparsity:}] Most applications do not need all functions from a package, which means they only need access to small parts of the dependency memory pages.
-In this situation, it is unnecessary to load all the memory pages before the execution of user functions.

-\item[\textbf{Lightweight:}] Keeping runtime and software dependencies in the memory is much more lightweight than keeping the whole container.
-Thus, the provider can afford to maintain a pool of dependency images on their work node. \end{description}

-Figure~\ref{fig:Metholodgy_system_overview} describes the components of WarmSwap on the provider work node and function container.
-On the provider worker node, a \emph{Dependency Manager} orchestrates the management of in-memory or "live" \emph{dependency images}, which are images stored \emph{in memory} that represent a checkpoint of pre-initialized software dependencies (e.g., Python + numpy).
+Figure~\ref{fig:Metholodgy_system_overview} describes the components of HotSwap on the provider worker node and function container.
+On the provider worker node, a \emph{Dependency Manager} orchestrates the management of in-memory \emph{dependency images}, which are images stored \emph{in memory} that represent a checkpoint of pre-initialized software dependencies.
+The Dependency Manager maintains metadata about existing live dependency images and manages the memory pages associated with them.
 It is the central hub for communication with user function containers, facilitating migration services.
-The Dependency Manager maintains metadata about existing live dependency images and manages the memory pages associated with them.
 When a migration request is initiated by a serverless container, the Dependency Manager accepts the request, transfers the essential metadata required for process restoration, and provides page transfer services to the serverless function container.